TNOhealth/Playbook-Data-Sharing/_sources/data-sharing-approaches/intro.md

 The figure above shows the three approaches: Copy and Download, Researcher to Data and finally Model to Data, these models provide increasing capacity for security, reliability and privacy while also being increasing complexity to implement.

-Depending on the specific needs, a balance may be struck between implementation feasibility and requirements for security, privacy and reliability.
+Depending on the specific needs and requierments for subsequent analysis, a balance may be struck between implementation feasibility and requirements for security, privacy and reliability.
 In the following pages we will describe these approaches and both their advantages and disadvantages in a bit more detail.

 </br>